MixPayProtocol/legacy2.developers.mixpay.me/content/api/payments/payments-estimated.md

 ---
-summary:  MixPay API for get the estimated price and the estimated amount of the transaction.
+summary:  MixPay API to get the estimated price and the estimated amount of the transaction.
 ---

 ## GET /payments_estimated